BZoennchen/supercollider-book/chapters/composing/music-theory/2-intervals.md

 All other intervals are less consonant.
 The inversion of a minor interval is major and vice versa and the inversion of an augmented invertal is a dimished interval.
-For example, a major third (4 semitones becames)
+For example, a major third (4 semitones) becomes

 $$12-4 + 2 = 10$$